zhou-chenxi/dekef/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]--->

-dekef provides tools for
+`dekef` is a python package providing tools for

-- computing density estimates in kernel exponential families using the negative log-likelihood loss function and the score matching loss function,
+- computing density estimates in kernel exponential families using the score matching loss function and the negative log-likelihood loss function,
-- visualizing density estimates when data are 1-dimensional or their contour plots when data are 2-dimensional, and
+- visualizing the density estimate when data are 1-dimensional or the contour plot of the density estimate when data are 2-dimensional, and
 - assessing the quality of density estimates using the correlation and the mean integrated squared error ([MISE](https://en.wikipedia.org/wiki/Mean_integrated_squared_error)).